jiwon-seattle/My-Daily-Journal/README.md

 ## Instructions

 A <strong>Udacity</strong> front-end <em>Weather Journal App </em> project.
 This is an asynchronous web app that uses Weather API and user data to dynamically update the UI for a My-Daily-Journal App.
-A journal data from a user is stored in MongoDB database and past journals will be fetched from there.
+A journal data from a user is stored in MongoDB database and past journals will be fetched from there via server-side rendering.

 ### To see Demo web app: